 Infant to 3 Years

-Our nursery is open during our 9:30 indoor service.
+Our "Narthex Nursery" will continue to be available through the spring.
 Your little ones are always welcome.
 Parents are also welcome.

 Age 3 through 5th Grade

 Children's Ministry takes place on Sunday mornings during the school year at the 9:30 service based on a rotating schedule.